zalando/spilo/docs/DESIGN.md

 Overview
 ========
 We use PostgreSQL for this appliance because it provides a very robust RDBMS with a huge feature set.
-By using PostgreSQL we are also limited to its inherent limitations.
+By using PostgreSQL we are also bound to its inherent limitations.
 One of those limitiations is that there can be only 1 master, it doesn't do multi-master replication (yet).
 Because of this limitation we decide to build an appliance that has 1 master cluster and n-slave clusters.

-Having a single master inside this appliance means there will be a single point of failure (SPOF): the master.
+Having a single master inside this appliance means there will be a single point of failure (SPOF): the master itself.
 During an issue with the master the slaves will however be available for querying: it will not be a full outage.
-To reduce the impact of losing this SPOF we want to promote one of the slaves to a master as soon as is possible if we determine the master is lost.
+To reduce the impact of losing this SPOF we want to promote one of the slaves to a master as soon as possible once we determine the master is lost.

 Spilo was designed to be deployed on AWS.